-This is the full text and audio of Prime Minister Julia Gillard’s speech at the National Press Club which included announcement of a federal election on September 14.
+This is the full text and audio of Prime Minister Julia Gillard’s speech to the National Press Club in which she announced a federal election on September 14.

 - Listen to Gillard’s speech (66m)

 - Watch Gillard announce the election date (2m)

 Text of Julia Gillard’s speech to the National Press Club.

 New years bring new reflections and new work to do.